-- one consulting veterinarian, preferably with experience in laboratory animal medicine;
+- One consulting veterinarian, preferably with experience in laboratory animal medicine,

-- one graduate student who has current or prior animal research experience and/or experience as a teaching assistant in animal laboratories.
+- One graduate student who has current or prior animal research experience and/or experience as a teaching assistant in animal laboratories,

 The Animal Care Coordinator whose role is as follows:

-* Other persons may be co-opted as required.
+- Other persons may be co-opted as required.

 3.0 Terms of Office

-3.4.
-The Animal Care Coordinator shall serve as secretary to the Committee.
+3.4 The Animal Care Coordinator shall serve as secretary to the Committee.

 4.0 Frequency of Meetings

-4.3.
-In addition to meetings, members of the Committee will conduct, at least annually, one site visit to each of the animal facilities.
-The consulting veterinarian, either independently, with the animal care personnel and/or chair of the ACC, will conduct site visits to each facility on a more regular basis and at least once per term.
+4.3 In addition to meetings, members of the Committee will conduct, at least annually, one site visit to each of the animal facilities.
+The consulting veterinarian, either independently, with the animal care personnel and/or the Chair of the ACC, will conduct site visits to each facility on a more regular basis and at least once per term.
 The observations from every inspection tour, together with any recommendations and/or commendations, will be discussed at the subsequent ACC meeting and included in the minutes.
 A report will be provided to the administration of each animal facility as required.

 5.1 Stop any objectionable procedure if it considers that unnecessary distress or pain is being experienced by an animal;